 Water from rainfall and snow that runs off surfaces such as rooftops, paved streets, highways, and parking lots and flows into surface water including drainage facilities, rivers, streams, lakes, or Puget Sound.
 Stormwater can also come from hard grassy surfaces like lawns, play fields, and from graveled roads.

 A person who designs solutions for problems created by surface water runoff and pollution.

 Anything in our stormwater that makes it unclean.
-This can include contaminants like soil, pesticides, litter, oil, grass clippings, tree leaves, and bacteria that are collected by stormwater flowing over a surface and then carried into surface water.
+This can include contaminants like soil, pesticides, litter, oil, grass clippings, tree leaves, and bacteria that are collected by stormwater flowing over a surface and are then carried into surface water.

 Rain that falls on streets, parking areas, sports fields, gravel lots, lawns, rooftops or other developed land and flows directly into nearby creeks, lakes, rivers, and Puget Sound.
 This runoff carries pollutants to these waterways.
-The more imperious surfaces there are, the more runoff there is and the faster it moves.
+The more impervious surfaces there are, the more runoff there is and the faster it moves.
 Fast moving water can collect more pollutants and cause more erosion of soil and streambanks.

 Water found above the land, including